shikharsrivastava/CeNet-Interconnect/README.md

 - type python3 Main.py

 How do I use it ?
-Once you run it successfully, you'll see the regsitration window
+Once you run it successfully, you'll see the regsitration window -
 ![Registration Window](img/regWin.png)
-Yo have to simply enter your desired username and you'll be known by that username in the network.
+You have to simply enter your desired username and you'll be known by that username in the network.
 Any wrong step and appropriate error message will be displayed.

 After successful registration you'll see the client window